 Sloat Boulevard Pedestrian Safety Improvements

-The California Department of Transportation (Caltrans) is repaving Sloat Boulevard between Skyline Boulevard and 19th Avenue, with preliminary work beginning in April 2017.
+The California Department of Transportation (Caltrans) is repaving Sloat Boulevard between Skyline Boulevard and 19th Avenue.
+Work began in April 2017.
 The project includes the following elements:

 - Upgrades to existing curb ramps and pedestrian walkways to ensure compliance with the Americans with Disabilities Act (ADA).